-You are strongly advised not to use a blow-drier or other source of heat to dry the tape as this may cause skin reactions.
+You are strongly advised not to use a blow-drier or other source of heat to dry the tape, as this may cause skin reactions.
 It is also advisable to avoid sunbathing or the use of a sunbed when using tape.

 Should I take any precautionary measures?

 The tape does not adhere well to fatty or oily products such as creams or massage oils.
 The use of hair conditioner may, moreover, affect the strength of adhesion in the case of shoulder or neck application.
-If a product of this kind has been used, the skin must be cleaned and all fat or oil removed prior to taping.
+If a product of this kind has been used, the skin must be cleaned and all oil removed prior to taping.

-In the case of highly sensitive or thin skins, 3M Cavilon spray may be used prior to applying the tape.
+In the case of highly sensitive or thin skin, 3M Cavilon spray may be used prior to applying the tape.
 This spray creates a protective film on the skin and prevents reactions.
 It is also somewhat sticky so the tape will adhere even better.

 Is it possible to stick the tape on hair?

-The tape must adhere to the skin in order to bring about any positive effects.
+The tape must adhere to the skin, in order to bring about any positive effects.
 If there is excessive hair on the skin, the tape will lie on the hair, which will have a negative effect on the results.
 The tape may, furthermore, irritate the patient if it adheres to his/her hairs.